-During the medical assessment your blood pressure will be measured which shouldn't be too high or too low.
+During the medical assessment, your blood pressure will be measured to determine if it is too high or too low.
+Either can mean you are at risk.

 High blood pressure (hypertension) is a major risk factor for strokes, heart failures and chronic kidney disease amongst other conditions.
 If you present with stage 1+ hypertension (daily average of 135/85 mmHg or higher or clinic reading of 140/90 mmHg) you will not be able to undertake the fitness test without your GP investigating and reporting back regarding a sustained and acceptable control of the condition.
 Once your GP has identified that your condition is adequately controlled you will be able to progress with your application.